typesense/typesense-website/docs-site/content/guide/natural-language-search.md

 ## Writing the prompt

-Our goal is to translate a natural language query e.g. `'Latest Ford under 40K$'` into Typesense query format:
+Our goal is to translate a natural language query e.g. `'Latest Ford under 40K$'` into Typesense's query format:

 ```json
 {